Singapore · MOE Syllabus Outcomes

 An introduction to rhetorical devices and the ways in which language is used to influence opinions and behaviors.

-Exploring how speakers use logic, emotion, and credibility to persuade an audience.
+Recognizing how speakers use emotional language and logical reasoning to influence an audience.

 Developing non-verbal communication skills including eye contact, posture, and vocal modulation.